 On September 20, 2022, the Company and Robert W. Duggan, the Executive Chairman, entered into a Loan Agreement ("2022 Loan Agreement") in connection with Mr. Duggan lending the principal sum of \$65.0 million to the Company.
-The Loan Agreement bore interest at a rate per annum equal to 5.0%, payable quarterly commencing on January 1, 2023, with the principal sum payable on March 20, 2024.
-On March 17, 2023, the Company and Mr. Duggan amended certain terms of the Loan Agreement.
-There were no changes to the interest rate, but the principal sum repayment date was changed to September 30, 2024.
-During the six-month period ended June 30, 2023, the Company made cash payments of \$1.7 million for accrued interest on the loan, and recorded an additional \$1.1 million of interest expense in relation to the 2022 Loan Agreement.
+The Loan Agreement bears interest at a rate per annum equal to 5.0%, payable quarterly commencing on January 1, 2023, with the principal sum payable on March 20, 2024.
+On March 17, 2023, the Company and Mr. Duggan agreed to amend certain terms of the Loan Agreement.
+There were no changes to the interest rate, but the principal sum is now due and payable on September 30, 2024.
+During the three-month period ended March 31, 2023, the Company made a cash payment of \$0.9 million for accrued interest on the loan, and recorded an additional \$0.8 million of interest expense in relation to the 2022 Loan Agreement.
 On April 30, 2023, the Company entered into a Securities Purchase Agreement with Mr. Duggan, pursuant to which the Company agreed to issue and sell to Mr. Duggan 10,022,937 shares of the Company's common stock, par value \$0.001 per share, in a Private Placement, at a price per share of \$6.51.
-These shares were paid for through the cancellation of the amounts then owed by the Company under the 2022 Loan Agreement, the principal sum of \$65.0 million and all accrued and unpaid interest outstanding, which totaled approximately \$0.2 million as of April 30, 2023.
-The parties completed the Private Placement on May 9, 2023 and, upon closing and satisfaction of the outstanding debt, the 2022 Loan Agreement terminated, without early termination fees or penalties being owed by the Company.
-No additional amounts are owed to Mr. Duggan under the 2022 Loan Agreement.
+These shares were paid for through the cancellation of the principal sum of \$65.0 million, together with all accrued and unpaid interest outstanding, pursuant to the 2022 Loan Agreement.
+Upon closing of the Private Placement and satisfaction of the outstanding debt, the 2022 Loan Agreement terminated, without early termination fees or penalties being owed by the Company, and no additional amounts are owed to Mr. Duggan under the 2022 Loan Agreement.